Reading & Mid Berks Pubs & Clubs

 27 High Street

 The oldest pub in Twyford, dating from the 1650s, with two bars providing plenty of choice as to where you imbibe.
-The interior features exposed beams, and there is a pleasant garden with a climbing frame.
+The interior features exposed beams, and there is a pleasant garden.
 Family and dog friendly.
 Sports TV in both bars, with separate feeds, up to three events can be shown simultaneously.
 Guest ales from Marstons list.

 - Golden Cross